 Ever since William Rainey Harper conceived of a Midwestern university to rival elite institutions on the East Coast, the University of Chicago has been an entrepreneurial enterprise.
 From the first controlled nuclear reaction to influential business practices, the leading edge is part of our daily life here at UChicago.

 To maintain this tradition of discovery, Career Advancement integrates a variety of entrepreneurial opportunities into its programming.
 Students interested in start-ups, venture capital, and other related careers have access to one-on-one advising from a professional with extensive experience.
-Students with innovative ideas are connected to resources at departments and organizations throughout the University of Chicago, including the Polsky Center for Entrepreneurship at the Booth School of Business.
+Students with innovative ideas are connected to resources at departments and organizations throughout the University of Chicago, including the Polsky Center for Entrepreneurship and Innovation.

-Students also have opportunities to put their ideas into practice in competitions such as the College New Venture Challenge (formerly the UChicago Social Innovation Competition).
-Student teams are formed to propose sustainable, socially responsible enterprises that benefit the community—whether that’s the University, the nation, or the world.
+Students also have opportunities to put their ideas into practice in competitions such as the College New Venture Challenge, a track of the top-ranked program for business starts in the nation.

 About the Entrepreneurship Program

-Students have access to personalized advising from an experienced professional.
-Jerry Huang, Career Advancement’s entrepreneurship adviser, can help students articulate and refine their innovative ideas, identify career fields and industries that match their entrepreneurial interests, find job and internship opportunities, and prepare application materials.
+Students have access to personalized advising from experienced professionals who can help students articulate and refine their innovative ideas, identify career fields and industries that match their entrepreneurial interests, find job and internship opportunities, and prepare application materials.

 Stay updated on entrepreneurship events and opportunities by joining the Innovation and Entrepreneurship listhost.
-To sign up, log in to your Chicago Career Connection account.
-Under your profile, click the “Academic” section.
+To sign up, log in to your UChicago Handshake account.
 Go to the industry e-mail lists and then select “Innovation and Entrepreneurship.”